-In the spring of the senior year, the Director of Undergraduate Studies will name a committee consisting of three faculty members to evaluate the paper.
-The faculty will be given the opportunity to read the paper and make comments to the committee, and the candidate for distinction will present his or her work in a seminar intended for both faculty and students.
+In the spring of the senior year, the Director of Undergraduate Studies will name a committee, normally including the candidate's supervisor, to evaluate the paper and oral presentation.
 The evaluation committee will determine whether distinction will be awarded, and if so, the level of distinction: Graduation with Distinction in Mathematics, Graduation with High Distinction in Mathematics, or Graduation with Highest Distinction in Mathematics.